 Mold in the crawl space can spread into the HVAC system.
 It may travel up through the air ducts of the home, filling the house with an odor and depositing spores in new areas for growth.

-The organic materials of your home are the source of life for mold, leading to the deterioration of wood, paper, fabrics, or glue as the colony of mold grows and feeds.
-Over time, mold can cause enough damage to the supports and materials of the crawl space to threaten the safety and structural integrity of your home.
+The organic materials in your home, such as wood, paper, fabrics, and glue, serve as vital nourishment for mold.
+As the mold colony expands and feeds, it leads to the gradual deterioration of these materials.
+Over time, black mold can cause enough damage to the supports and materials of the crawl space to threaten the safety and structural integrity of your home.
 As mold moves across the floor joists or up into the floorboards, it could cause the ceilings above to collapse, the floors to crack or cave in, and the walls to crumble and fall.

 Mold beneath the house can still affect the health of those living inside the home.
 Mold spores aren’t confined to a single area, as they can spread through the air.
 Inhalation of these spores and living in a mold-rich environment has the potential to jeopardize your health and leave you feeling miserable.
 Exposure to these funguses often leaves individuals with unrelenting allergy symptoms, especially for those with more significant allergies.